Taxi / Rideshare Accidents

 Did you suffer severe injuries or was your loved one killed in a taxi or rideshare crash in Georgia?
 Whether you were a passenger in one of these vehicles or you were in another automobile that was struck by a negligent Uber, Lyft, or taxi driver, you could be entitled to compensation.

-Balams Law Group represents clients on a contingency fee basis, which means our firm charges you nothing if we do not get you a financial award.
-Emanuel Balams will provide a thorough evaluation of your case during a free, no obligation consultation as soon as you call (404) 445-2005.
+The Balams Firm represents clients on a contingency fee basis, which means our firm charges you nothing if we do not get you a financial award.
+ReShea Balams will provide a thorough evaluation of your case during a free, no obligation consultation as soon as you call (404) 445-2005.